confetti-clj/s3-deploy/README.md

 By using `file-maps` we decouple the structure of the filesystem from the structure we ultimately want to achieve in our target S3 bucket.

+> By default the `:content-type` metadata is derived from the extension
+> of the value you provided as `:s3-key`.

 Syncing is possible via `confetti.s3-deploy/sync!`:
 ```clojure
 (confetti.s3-deploy/sync! creds bucket-name file-maps)